Article

 Total Elephant Seal Counts, Winter 2025-2026

 Stacked bar graph of total elephant seals over area graph of five-year averages by weekly survey date.
-The bars this year fall short of the averages, driven by low numbers at the Drakes Beach colony.
+The bars this year fall short of the averages, driven by shorter bars/lower numbers for the Drakes Beach colony.

 Total elephant seal counts this season compared to average totals from 2021-2025 at the three Point Reyes National Seashore breeding colonies.
-This year's total count is below the five-year average.
+This year's total count is similar to the five-year average.
 The Drakes Beach colony has numbers below the five-year average.
-The Point Reyes Headlands colony has numbers similar to the five-year average.
+The Point Reyes Headlands colony has numbers above the five-year average.

 Female Elephant Seal Counts, Winter 2025-2026